AntonioCoppe/InformationSecurityProject/README.md

 ### SQL Injection
 A solution i found was to use parametrized queries.
 That means you don't concatenate user-supplied values.
 Instead you use placesholders for those values ensuring the values themselves are never part of the text of the query.

-Example of the code for the login.java class:
+"Safe" Code for the loginServlet.java class:

 ```java
 String email = request.getParameter("email");